pradeeka7/docs/doc/content/the-things-stack/migrate-to-v3/_index.md

 ### Adjust MAC settings for imported devices in V3

-If you have migrated an OTAA end device without preserving the existing session, i.e. your device performed a new join to the The Things Stack V3, the MAC settings will be automatically configured correctly by the Network Server.
+If you have migrated an OTAA end device and your device performed a new join to the The Things Stack V3, the MAC settings will be automatically configured correctly by the Network Server.

-Hovewer, if you have migrated an ABP device, or if you have migrated an OTAA device with preserving the existing session (i.e. your device did not perform a new join), you might want to configure the MAC settings manually.
+Hovewer, if you have migrated an ABP device, you will have to configure the MAC settings manually.

 This is needed because some recommended settings used by the V2 and V3 Network Server are different.
 For example, `RxDelay` parameter used by the V2 is 1 second by default, while the recommended value for the V3 is 5 seconds.
 The V3 Network Server will try to automatically change this for you, but it might take some time until the MAC command reaches the end device.